KurbiHealth/api/README.md

 KICKING OFF THE API LOCALLY

-ENV=remotetest node server.js (if you just want to change the api code and not the database) ENV=dev node server.js (if you have Mysql installed locally)
+ENV=remotetest node server.js
+(if you just want to change the api code and not the database) ENV=dev node server.js
+(if you have Mysql installed locally)

+you need to have a configDev.json file in the root file of the ''

 NOTES ABOUT API